aperushin/todolist/README.md

 # The TODO List (working title)
-This project is a task manager
+This project is a backend API for a todo list app.

 ## Technologies
 Project is created with: